vanjohnson879/frontline-cloud-doc/content/tutorials/bundle/index.md

 Run the `artifact.bat` or `artifact.sh` file, Gatling will start creating your first artifact!

-## Upload the artifact to FrontLine
+## Upload the artifact

 ### Option 1: Manual Upload

 {{< include upload_manual.md "target/artifact.jar" >}}

-Upload it to FrontLine, either by drag-and-dropping it to the modal, or by clicking on the modal to open the file manager.
+Upload it to Gatling Enterprise, either by drag-and-dropping it to the modal, or by clicking on the modal to open the file manager.

 {{< img src="choose_artifact.png" alt="Choose the generated artifact" >}}

-You now have to click on the Upload button to upload it to FrontLine.
-After a few seconds, the upload will be complete, and your artifact will be ready to use!
+Click on the Upload button.
+After a few seconds, the upload will complete, and your artifact will be ready to use!

 {{< img src="upload.png" alt="Start the upload" >}}

-### Option2: API Upload
+### Option 2: API Upload

 {{< include upload_api.md "target/artifact.jar" >}}

-## Create a FrontLine simulation
+## Create a simulation

 {{< include simulation_1.md "computerdatabase.BasicSimulation" >}}